JoelStansbury/widgetron/src/README.rst

      file                  Path to notebook to convert. (must be .ipynb)

    options:
    -h, --help            show this help message and exit -deps DEPENDENCIES [DEPENDENCIES ...], --dependencies DEPENDENCIES [DEPENDENCIES ...]
                            List of conda-forge packages required to run the widget (pip packages are not supported).
    -c CHANNELS [CHANNELS ...], --channels CHANNELS [CHANNELS ...]
                            List of conda channels required to find specified packages.
 Order is obeyed, 'local' is always checked first.
-                           Default= ['conda-forge',]
-     -p PORT, --port PORT  4-digit port number on which the notebook will be hosted.
+Default= ['conda-forge',] -p PORT, --port PORT  4-digit port number on which the notebook will be hosted.
    -n NAME, --name NAME  Name of the application (defaults to the notebook name).
    -o OUTDIR, --outdir OUTDIR
                            App version number.
    -v VERSION, --version VERSION
    -src PYTHON_SOURCE_DIR, --python_source_dir PYTHON_SOURCE_DIR
                            This is a shortcut to avoid needing to build a conda package for your source code.
 Widgetron is basically a big jinja template, if your notebook has `from my_package import my_widget` then you would pass C:/path/to/my_package, and the directory will by copied recursively into a package shell immediately next to the notebook.
    -icon ICON, --icon ICON
                            Icon for app.
-Must be a .ico (Windows) or .icns (osx)
+Must be a .ico file

 Example Usage
 -------------